 Most of all, I was perplexed by what to ask during a reference call.
 What questions should I pose so I’d actually learn something new about this potential employee?

-Over the years, after talking extensively with other CEOs and managers who’d spent years (or even decades) hiring folks, learning from my own trial and error, and pulling from the knowledge of our almost 1,000 members at The Watercooler (our online leadership community) — I’ve assembled a list of questions for a candidate’s references.
+Over the years, after talking extensively with other CEOs and managers who’d spent years (or even decades) hiring folks, learning from my own trial and error, and pulling from the knowledge of our almost 1,000 members at The Watercooler (our online leadership community in Know Your Team) — I’ve assembled a list of questions for a candidate’s references.

 Here are the 29 questions I tend to ask during reference calls:

 (I’m generally looking for consistency of answers across references, and if the answers match up to the candidate’s own)

 - Please tell me a little bit about yourself and how you know XX?
 (How long, in what context?
 How often were you in contact, etc.?)

 - Do you know the candidate outside of work?

 - What are your overall impressions of XX?